• Skip to primary navigation

 Serving Suggestions

-We love serving this cajun fish tacos recipe as a complete meal.
-This delicious recipe already features healthy protein, fats, and carbs and is loaded with vegetables.
+We love serving this cod fish tacos as a complete meal - it already has healthy protein, fats, and carbs all rolled into one delicious corn tortilla.

 But you can add simple roasted vegetables like cajun sweet potato fries or air fryer zucchini.